The Iron Saint

-The Iron Saint, originally known as Iron and the Maiden, is Aspen Comics' first creator-owned comic book.
+The Iron Saint, originally known as Iron and the Maiden, is American company Aspen Comics' first creator-owned comic book.
 It was created by Jason Rubin, co-founder of Naughty Dog, the key creative force behind Crash Bandicoot and Jak and Daxter.
-The series was released in September, 2007.
-A one-shot titled Brutes, Bims and the City was released February, 2008.
+The series was released in September 2007.
+A one-shot titled Brutes, Bims and the City was released February 2008.
 The trade paperback was released by Top Cow Productions in September 2010.

 Creators

 As well as Rubin on scripting duties, penciling is being done by Witchblade artist Francis Manapul, with backgrounds by Joel Gomez.
 Coloring is being done by Danimation, with cover art coming from industry veteran Jeff Matsuda.
 The character concept art was created by Joe Madureira, of Battle Chasers fame, and Matsuda.
 Concept design work was handled by Blur Studio.

 Plot

 The Iron Saint was originally a four-issue mini-series titled Iron and the Maiden.
 It was followed up by a one-shot: Iron and the Maiden: Brutes, Bims and the City.
 The series portrays an alternate-universe 1930s metropolis.
 "The City" is struggling to survive a three-way battle for power between The Government, the ominous religious sect known as The Order and the seedy criminal underbelly led by The Syndicate.
 Caught in the middle of this war for power, Michael Iron discovers firsthand the meaning of sacrifice, his only hope for survival coming in the form of a forgiving Angel and several more surprises along the way.

 Rubin has described it as "a cross between a '30s gangster film, Escape from New York and Beauty and the Beast."